 The set includes the card templates, the template for the “Me and my teacher” drawing, and the template for our craft idea.

-More ideas to try during the quarantine:
+More ideas to try with your kids:

 stock photos from depositphotos.com